The Petit Lenormand deck is available now. Limited stock

 Objects

-Certain tangible elements become the symbol of an irritating deadlock.
+Certain tangible elements become symbols of an irritating deadlock.

 • Piled-up files related to a stalled project